katherinelim/docker-multistage-example/README.md

-# Docker Multi-stage build example
+# Docker Multi-stage Build Example

 Docker-multistage-example demonstrates how a Dockerfile can be converted into a multi-stage build.